chapel-lang/chapel/doc/rst/language/spec/records.rst

   proc R.init=(other: R) where false {
   }

-The copy initializer for a generic record is slightly more complicated.
-The compiler-generated copy initializer for a generic type uses the expression ``this.type`` to ensure that the types of the original record and its copy are the same:
+The compiler-generated copy initializer for a generic type uses the expression ``this.type`` as the argument's type to ensure that the types of the original record and its copy are the same:

 .. code-block:: chapel